-Table 3-6 Detailed Description - Action RA011
+Table 3-9 Detailed Description - Action RA011

+Action RA011 - Sand carting / beach nourishment for improved beach amenity

-Location: Shoal Bay Beach Coastal threat(s) to be addressed: Beach erosion, shoreline recession. timated at a cost of \$240,000 per sand carting operation based on: or site establishment by the Contractor; and for the sand carting operations (based on a rate of \$22.50/m3 for an assumed average volume of).
-For purposes of the e business plan, it is assumed sand carting would be undertaken annually.
-In addition, provisi on has been made for expenditure as follows: beach sur \$40,000 fo Traditiona years (in Y o undertake initial studies to inform the sand carting works design and methodology in Year 1 (e.g. vey, etc.); or preparation of an environmental impact assessment, permits and approvals (and including al Owner engagement for due diligence assessment purposes), assuming undertaken once every 5 /ears 1 and 6) as is typically required for permits and licences; and or annual beach monitoring surveys to identify if the works have been triggered.
-The western end c the dominant wes conditions) to over beach and a very li : Shoal Bay has a dynamic 2.5 km long sandy shoreline extending from Nelson Head to Tomaree Hear of the beach is reflective and has a wider beach and dune system.
-This area is supplied with sand be tward longshore transport, which is estimated in the order of 10,000 m 3 /year, 5,000 m 3 (norm 15,000 m 3 (under higher energy conditions) (BMT, 2011).
-The eastern side of the bay has a narrow mited dune system (narrower and lower dunes).
-With limited sand supply, the central to eastern pa is gradually eroding. community and vis width in this location adversely affects recreational usage and enjoyment of the beach by the sitors.
-In addition, the ongoing sand deficit causes undermining of stairs and accessways and is eatin pocations.
+Location: Shoal Bay Beach

+Coastal threat(s) to be addressed: Beach erosion, shoreline recession.

+Cost: The cost is estimated at a cost of \$240,000 per sand carting operation based on:

+- \$15,000 for site establishment by the Contractor; and - \$225,000 for the sand carting operations (based on a rate of \$22.50/m3 for an assumed average volume of 10,000m3).

+For purposes of the business plan, it is assumed sand carting would be undertaken annually.

+In addition, provision has been made for expenditure as follows:

+- \$15,000 to undertake initial studies to inform the sand carting works design and methodology in Year 1 (e.g. beach survey, etc.); - \$40,000 for preparation of an environmental impact assessment, permits and approvals (and including Traditional Owner engagement for due diligence assessment purposes), assuming undertaken once every 5 years (in Years 1 and 6) as is typically required for permits and licences; and - \$10,000 for annual beach monitoring surveys to identify if the works have been triggered.

+Action Description: Shoal Bay has a dynamic 2.5 km long sandy shoreline extending from Nelson Head to Tomaree Head.
+The western end of the beach is reflective and has a wider beach and dune system.
+This area is supplied with sand by the dominant westward longshore transport, which is estimated in the order of 10,000 m3/year, 5,000 m3 (normal conditions) to over 15,000 m3 (under higher energy conditions) (BMT, 2011).
+The eastern side of the bay has a narrower beach and a very limited dune system (narrower and lower dunes).
+With limited sand supply, the central to eastern part of Shoal Bay Beach is gradually eroding.

+The lack of beach width in this location adversely affects recreational usage and enjoyment of the beach by the community and visitors.
+In addition, the ongoing sand deficit causes undermining of stairs and accessways and is eating into the dunes in locations.
 A co-benefit of this activity is short-term coastal protection.

-Shoal Bay Beach w access and amenit es carting of sand from the western section of the beach and nourishment of the eroding sections of with around 5,000 m 3 of sand twice a year or 10,000 m 3 of sand annually to provide improved beau y.
-Littoral drift causes the western section of the beach to accumulate sand before bypassing arour nated at 10,000 m 3 /year on average). rvey should be performed, and sand carting should be activated when trigger levels relating to beac .g., eroded beach sand volume above HAT level).
-CMP Assessment: Effectiveness: The works would be effective over the short to medium term in addressing shoreline erosion arising from sediment transport processes.
-The sand would gradually be transported from the east back to the west and accumulate at the western end of the beach, hence the requirement for repeated carting of sand.
-Benefits: transported from the east back to the west and accumulate at the western end of the Benefits: Disadvantages: transported from the east back to the west and accumulate at the western end of the beach, hence the requirement for repeated carting of sand. transported from the east back to the west and accumulate at the western end of the beach, hence the requirement for repeated carting of sand.
-Provides improved recreational amenity for visitors to the beach.
-Requires ongoing commitment on behalf of Council to maintain the works, particularly in relation to episodic erosion events.
+This action proposes carting of sand from the western section of the beach and nourishment of the eroding sections of Shoal Bay Beach with around 5,000 m3 of sand twice a year or 10,000 m3 of sand annually to provide improved beach access and amenity.
+Littoral drift causes the western section of the beach to accumulate sand before bypassing around Nelson Head (estimated at 10,000 m3/year on average).

-ITEM 4 - ATTACHMENT 1 DRAFT

-Table 3-7 Detailed Description - Action CH017
+Frequent beach survey should be performed, and sand carting should be activated when trigger levels relating to beach volume are met (e.g., eroded beach sand volume above HAT level).